digital-land/design-system/src/digital-land/components/map/README.md

 Use this component when seeing something on a map would be useful for a user.

+These examples show how to use `DLMaps.Map()` to create simple maps displaying area boundaries.

 ### Show a local authority boundary

-We regularly need to show the extent of an area.
+We regularly need to show the extent of an area or areas.
 The most common is the local authority boundary.

-This example shows the boundary for [Harrogate borough council](https://digital-land.github.io/organisation/local-authority-eng/HAG/).
+This example shows the boundaries for [Harrogate borough council](https://digital-land.github.io/organisation/local-authority-eng/HAG/) and [City of York Council](https://digital-land.github.io/organisation/local-authority-eng/YOR/).

 {{ designSystemExample({
 "iframe": {
-    "title": "An example of the map component",
+    "title": "An example of the map component with 2 local authority boundaries plotted.", "url": "example.html",
-    "url": "example.html",
     "size": "m"
 },